LitongYou/test/docs/source/index.rst

 Ways to Contribute
 ----------------------

-- **Code:** Enhance OS-Copilot by adding new features, fixing bugs, or optimizing existing tools.
+- **Code:** Enhance stratapilot by adding new features, fixing bugs, or optimizing existing tools.

-- **Documentation:** Help make OS-Copilot more accessible by improving or expanding our documentation.
+- **Documentation:** Help make stratapilot more accessible by improving or expanding our documentation.

-- **Feedback and Ideas:** Share your insights and suggestions to make OS-Copilot even better.
+- **Feedback and Ideas:** Share your insights and suggestions to make stratapilot even better.

-- **Advocacy:** Spread the word about OS-Copilot and help grow our community.
+- **Advocacy:** Spread the word about stratapilot and help grow our community.

 Citation
 ==================================

-For more detailed information about OS-Copilot and FRIDAY, please refer to our latest research paper:
+For more detailed information about stratapilot and FRIDAY, please refer to our latest research paper:

 .. code-block:: bibtex

    @misc{wu2024oscopilot,
-      title={OS-Copilot: Towards Generalist Computer Agents with Self-Improvement}, author={Zhiyong Wu and Chengcheng Han and Zichen Ding and Zhenmin Weng and Zhoumianze Liu and Shunyu Yao and Tao Yu and Lingpeng Kong}, year={2024},
+      title={stratapilot: Towards Generalist Computer Agents with Self-Improvement}, author={Zhiyong Wu and Chengcheng Han and Zichen Ding and Zhenmin Weng and Zhoumianze Liu and Shunyu Yao and Tao Yu and Lingpeng Kong}, year={2024},
       eprint={2402.07456},